-According to IDOT data, there are 16 metropolitan planning organizations (MPO) that publish Long-Range Transportation Plans (LRTP) and Transportation Improvement Plans (TIP) that identify future improvements and develop a list of projects to be completed during the short-term planning window along with estimated costs associated with the projects.
-Table 5.7 summarizes the existing MPOs in Illinois, the year that each agency published their most recent LRTP, and IASP airports that are considered in each long-range planning document.
+According to IDOT data, there are 16 metropolitan planning organizations (MPO) that publish Long-Range Transportation Plans (LRTP) and Transportation Improvement Plans (TIP) that identify future improvements and develop a list of projects to be completed during the short-term planning window along

-27 ASCE.
+84 ASCE.
 (2018).
-"Report Card for Illinois Infrastructure 2018".
+"Report Card for Illinois Infrastructure 2018."
 (Accessed August 2020)